vega/altair/doc/user_guide/ecosystem.rst

 Learning Resources
 ------------------

-This is a list of a resources that complements this documentation and can help you learn more about how to use Altair.
+This is a list of a resources that complements the official documentation and can help you learn more about how to use Altair.

 `Visualization Curriculum`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~